NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 environment variables are to be exported to the script in addition to the value explicitly set.
 If ``ALL`` is left out, only the value of ``ndays=20`` is passed in.

-If you do not want to export your local environment, please use the following
+If you do not want to export your local environment, use the following syntax:
-syntax:

 .. code-block:: shell